Tag: normal

 ※Prayer※

 God, you move mountains.
 Often it is easier to move mountains than the hearts of humanity.
-Forgive our hearts of stone. us, day by day, new hearts that beat only for you.
+Forgive our hearts of stone.
+Give us, day by day, new hearts that beat only for you.
 Amen.

 • Fairly Cruci-Formed